SmartyzeDetect/apiserver-doc/deploy/docker/README.md

 To follow the steps in this tutorial, a basic understanding of Docker is required.
 This tutorial assumes that the following prerequisites have been completed.

-1. A Linux machine with Docker (tested with 20.10.18 on Ubuntu but others should work as well) and access to internet to run the demo (See Machine Compatibility section at end for compute requirements)
+1. A Linux machine with Docker (tested with Docker version 20.10.18 on Debian but others should work as well) and access to internet (See Machine Compatibility section at end for compute requirements)

 2. A license key for the API server, you can get one by filling out the form at [link](https://www.smartyzedetect.com/pages/sdkfreetrial)